For 2019 the Institute is focusing specifically on climate change. The overall aim of this project is to explore a

 KiMuaNZ: Exploring Climate Futures Workshop – Finale Presentation at Government House

 The workshop was intended to amplify Pasifika voices, develop futures thinking capability and help build a more informed and cohesive society.
 It aimed to also contribute to a continued conversation about climate change allowing us to develop potential responses for adapting to and mitigating climate-related risks.

 At Government House the participants of the KiMuaNZ workshop shared their ideas after three days of listening to expert speakers and developing scenarios.
 The finale presentation sought to add to the national conversation on how to mitigate and adapt to climate change in New Zealand and the Pacific.

 The workshop aimed to highlight the perspectives of young New Zealanders on adapting to and mitigating climate change, and focused on exploring different future scenarios and strategies for New Zealand and our Pacific neighbours within a climate changing world.

-The KiMuaNZ workshop publication is currently in development.
+The KiMuaNZ workshop publication can be accessed here.